Skip to content

 fitting_method bfgs

-sample_directory "../dataset"
+sample_directory "./dataset/"

-param_file in.params.DNN
+param_file in.vars.fitpot

 normalize_input none